whisthq/vm-scripts/README.md

   - Solidworks (can't be installed without a subscription)
   - Autodesk Fusion 360 (Windows only)
   - Matlab (can't be installed without a subscription)
+  - Mathematica (can't be installed without a subscription)

 - Software Development Script
   - Windows Developer Mode Activated (Windows only)